meta-is-beta/horadric-helper/README.md

 ## Showcase sections
 - Showcases are split into sections such as `modifiers`, `implicits`, etc.
-- You can chose which sections you want to load if you are using `dataObject` as data source.
+- You can chose which sections you want to load if you are using `data` as data source.
 - You can also grey-out or hide specific lines or entire sections using `dim-sections` and `hide-sections` props.

 ### `PoeItem` sections